Aesthetics

 Categorical mappings

 We’ll create a scatterplot for Humidity (x) against Moisture (y).
-On top of the x and y aesthetics we’ll set the shape to the Crop_type and the colour to the Soil_type to include categorical data in our plot.
+On top of the x and y aesthetics we’ll set the shape to Crop_type and the colour to Soil_type to include categorical data in our plot.

 crop_and_soil_tbl |>